GEANT/geant-argus/docs/source/architecture.rst

 * Add or update a ticket number
 * Clear an alarm with an optional clear time
 * Close an alarm
-* Acknowledge an alarm (Deprecated)

 .. note::
-  While acknowledgements themselves are not deprecated, there is no longer a reason keep a record of the acknowledgements in AlarmsDB.
+  Alarm acknowledgements used to be stored in AlarmsDB.
+However, there is no longer a reason keep a record of them in AlarmsDB.
 This is an exception to the rule that the AlarmsDB is the single source of truth for alarms.

 When a user performs one of these actions, the Alarms API is called which updates the AlarmDB.
 Only